osherjacobs/LabWork_Findings/lsass_server2025_ubr1742_pypykatz.md

 - No Kerberos tickets (standalone host, no domain)

 ### What was not tested in this run
 - **PPL (RunAsPPL)** — this is the next phase.
-With `RunAsPPL=2` enabled, the handle-open against LSASS should fail at the OS level, preventing dump generation entirely. pypykatz parsing is irrelevant if the dump cannot be created.
+With `RunAsPPL=2` enabled, the handle-open against LSASS should fail at the OS level, preventing standard handle-based dump generation. pypykatz parsing is irrelevant if the dump cannot be created.
 - **Credential Guard** — would encrypt MSV secrets using VSM, rendering the NT hash unreadable even from a valid dump
 - **Detection telemetry** — ELK/Kibana detection rules (Sysmon EID 1, EID 10, PowerShell logging) are not instrumented for this run.
 Detection coverage will be validated in a subsequent dedicated session.